nwehr/neopass/readme.md

 ## neopass

-`neopass` is a simple password manager that uses [age-encryption.org/v1](https://github.com/FiloSottile/age).
+`neopass` is a simple cli-based password manager that uses [age-encryption.org/v1](https://github.com/FiloSottile/age).
 Passwords can either be encrypted with a master password or with a security card (i.e. Yubikey).

 Passwords are copied directly to the clipboard and never displayed in the console or in log files.

+Passwords can be securely shared between users (think database passwords or api keys).

+Passwords can be in different password stores.
+Stores can either be local or on the cloud.

 ### Neopass Cloud